- 2M+ jobs/day at peak — impossible on Meson's single-leader architecture without continuous vertical scaling emergencies

 }

 The Netflix team evaluated off-the-shelf alternatives before building Maestro.
 Apache Airflow lacked native support for cyclic workflows and struggled with Maestro's target scale.
-Netflix Conductor was an option but offered more state-engine features than required, and its overhead was disproportionate to the need.
-Temporal was optimized for inter-process orchestration via external service calls — at Maestro's million-tasks-per-day scale with many long-running workflows, coupling the DAG engine to an external service call introduced unnecessary reliability weak spots.
+Netflix Conductor offered more state-engine features than required; its overhead was disproportionate to the need.
+Temporal was optimised for inter-process orchestration via external service calls — at Maestro's million-tasks-per-day scale with many long-running workflows, coupling the DAG engine to an external service call introduced unnecessary reliability weak spots.
 The team concluded that for their specific requirements — lightweight state transitions at massive scale — a purpose-built engine was the right call.

-In July 2024, Netflix open-sourced Maestro under the Apache 2.0 license.
-The decision reflected confidence in the system's production maturity after 4+ years of internal operation and Netflix's long tradition of contributing infrastructure tooling to the engineering community.
+In July 2024, Netflix open-sourced Maestro under the Apache 2.0 license after 4+ years of internal production operation.
+The decision reflected confidence in the system's production maturity.
 Maestro joins a list of Netflix open-source projects — Chaos Monkey, Eureka, Hystrix — that have shaped how the industry thinks about distributed systems.
-The GitHub repository includes the full Java 21 + Gradle codebase and curl-based quickstart examples.
+Open-sourcing after production hardening rather than before is a kindness to the community: not an aspirational design or early prototype, but a battle-tested system with years of edge cases resolved.

 Architecture

 Meson's architecture concentrated all orchestration intelligence in a single process: state management, scheduling, dependency tracking, retry logic, and compute routing all ran in one JVM.
-This was comprehensible and debuggable but fundamentally unscalable.
-Maestro separates these concerns across three independently deployable services, with Apache Kafka (a distributed event streaming platform used by Netflix for high-throughput, fault-tolerant message passing between Maestro's internal services and to external downstream consumers) as the message bus connecting them and PostgreSQL (the relational database Maestro uses for durable workflow state storage, chosen for its ACID guarantees which are essential for exactly-once execution semantics) as the durable state store.
+Maestro separates these concerns across three independently deployable services, with Apache Kafka (a distributed event streaming platform used by Netflix for high-throughput, fault-tolerant message passing between Maestro's internal services) as the message bus connecting them and PostgreSQL as the durable state store, chosen for its ACID guarantees which are essential for exactly-once execution semantics.

 Meson (Before): Single-Leader Orchestration Architecture